Springfield (The Simpsons): Kwik-E-Mart

 In July 2007, convenience store chain 7-Eleven converted 11 of its stores in the United States and one in Canada into Kwik-E-Marts to promote the release of The Simpsons Movie.
 The locations of the renovated Kwik-E-Marts were: Bladensburg, Maryland/Washington, D.C.; Burbank, California; Chicago; Dallas; Denver; Henderson/Las Vegas; Los Angeles; Mountain View/San Francisco; New York City; Orlando/Lake Buena Vista, Florida; Seattle; and Vancouver/Coquitlam, British Columbia, Canada.
 These 12 locations, as well as the majority of other North American 7-Elevens, sold products found in The Simpsons, such as "Buzz Cola", "Krusty-O's", "Squishees", pink frosted "Sprinklicious doughnuts", and other Simpsons-themed merchandise.
-The Squishes were Slurpees that are sold in special collector cups, and the Krusty-O's were made by Malt-O-Meal.
+The Squishees were Slurpees that are sold in special collector cups, and the Krusty-O's were made by Malt-O-Meal.
 The promotion resulted in a 30% increase in profits for the changed 7-Eleven stores.
 This can be seen during the opening of The Simpsons Movie.